AUTOMATIC1111/stable-diffusion-webui/README.md

 3. Download the stable-diffusion-webui repository, for example by running `git clone https://github.com/AUTOMATIC1111/stable-diffusion-webui.git`.
 4. Place `model.ckpt` in the `models` directory (see [dependencies](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Dependencies) for where to get it).
 5. _*(Optional)*_ Place `GFPGANv1.4.pth` in the base directory, alongside `webui.py` (see [dependencies](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Dependencies) for where to get it).
-6. Run `webui-user.bat` from Windows Explorer as normal, non-administrator, user.
+6. Copy `webui-user.bat.example` to `webui-user.bat`, customize any options, and then run `webui-user.bat` from Windows Explorer as normal, non-administrator, user.

 ### Automatic Installation on Linux
 1. Install the dependencies: